lawrenceccheung/NaluWindHelperScripts/naluwindpvplugin/README.md

 <img src="images/inputfile_plugin_properties.png" alt="properties" width="400"/>

+**Note**: All of the assocated files, like the mesh `.exo`, turbine
+	`.fst`, and FAST files should be in the expected location where the input file can find them.
+If you copied over the input file from somewhere else, don't forget to copy over those other files if you want the plugin to display those objects.

 3. In the checklist, check which items you wish to plot.

 | Item                              | Description                                          |